 KNOW YOUR REPS MEETINGS

 Hosting our elected representatives for Shabbat Services and discussions lets them know who we are and the values we share, and helps make our voices heard from City Hall, to Sacramento, to Capitol Hill.
 Guests have included: Congressman Adam Schiff, Congresswoman Karen Bass, Congressman Ted Lieu, City Attorney Mike Feuer, State Senator Ben Allen, and State Senator Holly Mitchell, among many others.

 We host Zoom meetings with our local and state representatives to encourage them to embrace a moral budget.
-Check out our calendar for upcoming Zoom meetings and Know your Reps sessions.
+Check out our calendar for upcoming meetings and Know your Reps sessions.
 You can also find out if upcoming reps are your representatives by clicking here.

 Here are the recent Know Your Reps conversations: